 - 1. Classes shall be conducted only in facilities that are clean and where temperature, ventilation, lighting, humidity, sound level and other physical conditions are hygienic, safe and conducive to effective teaching and learning. - 2.
-The following health standards shall be maintained in North Vancouver schools: - a. insofar as possible, temperature must be maintained above 18 degrees Celsius and below 24 degrees Celsius; - b. there must be an uninterrupted supply of water for drinking and washing; - c. washrooms must be functional and sanitary; - d. waste must not accumulate in such a way as to cause unsanitary conditions; - e. all classrooms, halls and exits must have adequate lighting; - f. rooms designated as lunchrooms and/or cafeterias must be in a sanitary condition; - g. dust levels must be at a level where there is not discomfort for pupils or staff; - h. combustible materials shall not be kept in hallways, stairs, walls, or furnace room, nor can fire exits be blocked in any way; - i. specific problems which endanger the health and safety of individual employees or pupils must be eliminated; - j. adequate supplies of soap, towelling and tissue must be maintained; and - k. an adequate accessible supply of disposable gloves and disinfectant shall be provided in each school for employees required to deal with pupils' blood or other bodily fluids.
+The following health standards shall be maintained in North Vancouver schools: - a. insofar as possible, temperature must be maintained above 18 degrees Celsius and below 24 degrees Celsius; where temperature cannot be maintained at this level, reasonable efforts will be made to provide an alternate classroom or workspace; - b. there must be an uninterrupted supply of water for drinking and washing; - c. washrooms must be functional and sanitary; - d. waste must not accumulate in such a way as to cause unsanitary conditions; - e. all classrooms, halls and exits must have adequate lighting; - f. rooms designated as lunchrooms and/or cafeterias must be in a sanitary condition; - g. dust levels must be at a level where there is not discomfort for pupils or staff; - h. combustible materials shall not be kept in hallways, stairs, walls, or furnace room, nor can fire exits be blocked in any way; - i. specific problems which endanger the health and safety of individual employees or pupils must be eliminated; - j. adequate supplies of soap, towelling and tissue must be maintained; and - an adequate accessible supply of disposable gloves and disinfectant shall be provided in each school for employees required to deal with pupils' blood or other bodily fluids.